Aligning Language Models with Real-time Knowledge Editing: KEDAS: A Proposal for Real-time Knowledge Editing Alignment

 \subsection{Diverse Edit Augmentation}

-In previous works, each piece of edited knowledge is directly applied to the system as it is, limiting generalization.
-Since each knowledge can be expressed in various ways, leveraging just one fixed form is inflexible, especially when evaluating portability.
+In previous work, each piece of edited knowledge is directly applied to the system as it is, limiting generalization.
+Since each knowledge can be expressed in various ways, leveraging just one fixed form is inflexible, especially for challenging portability evaluations like that in CRAFT.

 In this work, we propose diverse edit augmentation, a novel technique that augments each edit by converting it into multiple expressions.
 The \textit{de facto} standard form of edits in knowledge editing is a QA pair, typically describing the relation between entities or attributes of them.
-Based on this observation, we manually design several ways of form augmentation without introducing or leveraging external information while preserving the entire knowledge, including \textit{declarative}, \textit{paraphrased} and \textit{reversed} forms.
-An example is presented in Table~\ref{tab:edit-aug}.
+Based on this observation, we manually design several ways of form augmentation, including \textit{declarative} and \textit{aliased} forms, as demonstrated in Table~\ref{tab:edit-aug}.